English

 The national curriculum for English aims to ensure that all pupils:

-Writing is taught using text based units using a clear reading to writing processes incorporating the teaching of grammar in context.
+Writing is taught using text-based units using a clear reading to writing processes incorporating the teaching of grammar in context.
 A range of exciting stimuli are used to engage and encourage children to become competent writers across the curriculum.
 Through shared, modelled and guided writing the children develop the skills to become independent and confident writing for a range of audiences and purposes.
-Extended writing activites, giving children the opportunity to write independently, are planned weekly and the children have the opportunity to discuss their writing at home prior to the task during set 'Talk Homework'.
+Extended writing activities, giving children the opportunity to write independently, are planned weekly and the children have the opportunity to discuss their writing at home prior to the task during set 'Talk Homework'.

 Spoken Language